ntustison/Histograms/Text/abstract.md

 Although facilitating computational processing, this simplifying transformation results in the loss of important spatial cues for identifying salient image features, such as ventilation defects (a well-studied correlate of lung pathophysiology), as spatial objects.
-In this work, we discuss the underlying assumptions and interrelatedness of the most common approaches for histogram-based optimization of hyperpolarized gas lung imaging segmentation and demonstrate how certain assumptions lead to suboptimal performance, particularly in terms of measurement precision.
-In contrast, we illustrate how a convolutional neural network is optimized (i.e., trained) directly within the image domain to leverage multi-scale spatial information which circumvents the problematic issues associated with histogram-based approaches.
+In this work, we discuss the interrelatedness of the most common approaches for histogram-based optimization of hyperpolarized gas lung imaging segmentation and demonstrate how certain assumptions lead to suboptimal performance, particularly in terms of measurement precision.
+In contrast, we illustrate how a convolutional neural network is optimized (i.e., trained) directly within the image domain to leverage spatial information.
+This image-based optimization mitigates the problematic issues associated with histogram-based approaches and suggests a preferred future research direction.
 Importantly, we provide the entire processing and evaluation framework, including the newly reported deep learning functionality, as open-source through the well-known Advanced Normalization Tools ecosystem (ANTsX).

 \newpage